 Belton, TX 76513

 For questions regarding the program, please contact the Director of Strategic Engagement or the Master of Arts in Counseling Program Director.
-For assistance regarding your application, documents, and status, please contact Katherine Moore, the Graduate Advising and Admissions Coordinator, at firstname.lastname@example.org.
+For assistance regarding your application, documents, and status, please contact Melissa Williams, MCHS Admissions Chair, at firstname.lastname@example.org or (254) 295-4020.

 *Admission to or completion of a graduate program does not guarantee licensure by any state licensing board.